-Since the mid 1990’s when the FDA first approved clearance, laser hair removal technology has progressed rapidly.
-The older generation lasers were often cumbersome, slow and painful to the user –especially dark skin types.
-Thankfully today certain lasers can work on all skin types, even tanned skin and on all areas, so if you would like to know what kind of laser hair removal machines are out then read on..
+Since the mid-1990’s when the FDA first approved clearance, laser hair removal technology has progressed rapidly.
+The older generation hair laser treatments were often cumbersome, slow, and painful to the user –especially dark skin types.
+Thankfully today certain lasers can work on all skin types, even tanned skin, and on all areas, so if you would like to know what kind of machines for hair laser treatment are out then read on.

 There a variety of machines used for laser hair removal.
-They range from the relatively cheap and cheerful wannabe Intense Pulsed Light (IPL) therapy machine, Alexandrite system, the diode laser, the ND Yag laser, and the Ruby Laser machine.
+They range from the relatively cheap and cheerful wannabe Intense Pulsed Light (IPL) therapy machine to, Alexandrite system, the diode laser, the ND Yag laser, and the Ruby Laser machine.
 The truth is no laser is perfect for all customers.

-If you are going for laser hair removal then choose the right machine which meets your needs.
-Each of the five laser systems below have there advantages and disadvantages.
+If you are going for hair laser treatment then choose the right machine which meets your needs.
+Each of the five laser systems below has there advantages and disadvantages.

-- The so called ‘original’ laser is the Ruby hair removal laser with it’s deep-red wave at 694nm, which can be very well absorbed by the melanin pigment in hair, making it an excellent choice for fine and light hair.
+- The so-called ‘original’ laser is the Ruby hair laser removal with its deep-red wave at 694nm, which can be very well absorbed by the melanin pigment in hair, making it an excellent choice for fine and light hair.
 However, because melanin is present in the skin as well, the Ruby laser machines are not safe for use on people with fair skin.
-This device is less painful than most hair removal machines, and it is usually used on small areas of skin.
+This device is less painful than most hair removal machines, and it is usually used on small areas of the skin.
 Because of this limitation, slow repetition rate, and relatively small spot size, Ruby lasers have become less popular and close to non-existent these days

-- The Diode Laser machines can produce a high power laser diode emitting infrared (invisible) light at ~800-808nm.
-The longer wavelength penetrate the skin deeper than the Alexandrite device.
+- The Diode Laser machines can produce a high-power laser diode emitting infrared (invisible) light at ~800-808nm.
+The longer wavelength penetrates the skin deeper than the Alexandrite device.
 The diode laser hair removal system claims to work on all skin levels (It has been approved by the US FDA as so).
-However its effectiveness is limited on darker skin types due to the limited energy that can be used safely.
+However, its effectiveness is limited on darker skin types due to the limited energy that can be used safely.

-- Lastly we have the most common machine available in Groupon discount ads.
-Technically its not even a laser.
-IPL stands for Intense Pulsed Light, and is not a ‘laser’ hair removal system.
-The IPL laser machine emits multiple light wavelengths through the skin and targets the hair follicles at various different levels.
+- Lastly, we have the most common machine available in Groupon discount ads.
+Technically it’s not even a laser.
+IPL stands for Intense Pulsed Light and is not a ‘laser’ hair removal system.
+The IPL laser machine emits multiple light wavelengths through the skin and targets hair follicles at various different levels.
 These machines can cover large areas of the skin in a shorter amount of time than other devices.
 It is safe for most skin types, but it is not as effective as other machines on light-colored hair.
-However, because most of the light energy is in the shorter wavelengths, treatment of darker skin types is less effective than with the appropriate laser.
+However, because most of the light energy is in shorter wavelengths, the treatment of darker skin types is less effective than with the appropriate laser.

 If you are interested in laser hair removal and would like a free patch test, please get in touch.